-I currently hold positions in 33 publicly traded stocks.
+I currently hold positions in 48 publicly traded securities.
 The majority of my portfolio consists of dividend paying stocks.
-I do keep 10 percent of my portfolio cash for speculative stocks that may or may not pay dividends.
+I do keep 15 percent of my portfolio cash for speculative stocks that may or may not pay dividends.
 If you’re interested in seeing my monthly dividend income, visit my dividend income page.

-The market value as of August 4, 2016 of my IRAs, Roth IRAs and Investment Accounts is $164,600. with an additional $61,000 in cash which is parked in my IRA for future investment or for selling cash secured puts.
+The market value as of 7-5-2017 of my IRAs, Roth IRAs and Investment Accounts is $242,869.
+An additional $25,000 in cash is parked in my IRA and personal retirement account for future investment or for selling cash secured puts.

 * I update the chart below a few times throughout each month as purchases and sales are executed.
 The chart market value may not align with my previous month end values.